Energy storage and coherence in closed and open quantum batteries: Models study

 The coherence is then

 The maximum eigenvalue of initial Hamiltonian is

 Together with the coherence of the initial state, we get the upper bound (A) of the work,

 Since $\chi_k \equiv \theta_k^{(2)} - \theta_k^{(1)}$ is cannot be zero for all $k's$, unless the quenched Hamiltonian is the same as the initial Hamiltonian, the product term in the above bound vanishes exponentially fast with the system size.
-Hence, this upper bound of the work is only determined by the largest eigenvalue of the internal Hamiltonia, i.e., its operator norm, which scales linearly in the number of spins.
-For the example addressed in Fig.~\ref{fig:figureXY}, this upper bound estimates as $544$, independent of the quenching parameters.
+Hence, this upper bound of the work is only determined by the largest eigenvalue of the internal Hamiltonian, i.e., its operator norm, which scales linearly in the number of spins, and again can be very loose for many-body systems.
+However, they could be very useful for small systems which are more sensitive to the coherence of the initial state.
+In this case the product term in the above equation can have non-trivial contributions. {Fig.~\ref{fig:bounds} shows the upper bound (A) and the maximum work extracted from the exact solution (\ref{eq:XYwork}) at various number of spins.
+The bound becomes tighter for smaller particle numbers.}

-The second example we studied is the bound (C) for work, which involves the coherence of the internal Hamiltonian $H_0 = H^{(1)}$ in the basis of the evolution operator.
-The coherence of $H_0$ can be computed as well, i.e.,